mathspp/mathspp/pages/02.blog/04.pydonts/pydont-manifesto/item.en.md

 ---
 metadata:
-    description: 'The "Pydon\'t Manifesto" explains what "Pydon\'ts" are and why they are important when you are looking to improve your Python programming skills.'
+    description: The Pydon't Manifesto explains what "Pydon'ts" are and why they are important when you are looking to improve your Python programming skills.
 title: Pydon't Manifesto
 ---